MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/multi-tenant/multiple-aad-tenants-in-alz-handling-lighthouse.md

 ---
-title: Handling ALZ across Multiple AAD tenants - Azure Lighthouse usage in ALZ multi-tenant
+title: Handling ALZ across Multiple Azure Active Directory tenants - Azure Lighthouse usage in ALZ multi-tenant
 description: Understand how Azure Lighthouse can be used in environments with Multiple Azure Active Directory tenants with Azure Landing Zones
 author: jtracey93
 ms.author: jatracey